mohammedali899/snowflake-data-blueprint/README.md

-# 📘 Snowflake Data Blueprint
+# 📘 Snowflake Data Engineering Blueprint

 A project-based learning repo powered by real-world datasets from [data.world](https://data.world) — designed to teach **Snowflake ingestion**, **transformation**, and **monitoring** using scalable ELT pipelines and developer-friendly workflows.